kurtatwork/KurtAtWork-OpenSea-Auto-Uploader/README.md

 # KurtAtWork-OpenSea-Automatic-Uploader version-1.0.0

 Hey everyone, I forked a copy of another Auto-Uploader that I downloaded from a github repo.
-Former code had issues uploading multiple NFTs (i could only get it to mint and list ONE NFT no matter what i did to the code to change it, tried many many changes), also there were issues with actually listing them (former code only had a comment at the line where the sale was supposed to happen saying 'Do this'), and other problems.
+Former code had issues uploading multiple NFTs (I could only get it to mint and list ONE NFT no matter what I did to the code to change it, tried many many changes), also there were issues with actually listing them (former code only had a comment at the line where the sale was supposed to happen saying 'Do this'), and other problems.

-after weeks of trying to get it to upload more than one NFT at a time and having zero success, I ended up giving up on modifying the old code and decided to rewrite the entire thing from the ground up and using a few bits and pieces from the old code that actually worked.
+After weeks of trying to get it to upload more than one NFT at a time and having zero success, I ended up giving up on modifying the old code and decided to rewrite the entire thing from the ground up and using a few bits and pieces from the old code that actually worked.

 Anyway, here it is... it only works with Json files currently because that's what i needed.
 This project was built more around my own needs and is uploaded to this repo in that way as well...

-its not really designed to be the most user friendly or fully featured, its just a wham-bam-thankyou-ma'am sorta Git'er Done kinda project.
+its not really designed to be the most user friendly or fully featured, its just a wham-bam thank you ma'am sorta "Git'er Done" kinda project.

-Changes might come down the road, but for the time being, if you're using multiple json files to upload this will work for you.
+Changes might come down the road, but for the time being, if you're using multiple json files to upload to opensea, this will work for you.

 # Automatically upload your NFTs on Opensea using Python Selenium.